SEERNET/developer-docs/docs/speaker-diarization-api.md

 sidebar_label: Speaker Diarization API
 ---

-Speaker diarization api tries to figure out "Who Speaks When".
+Speaker Diarization API partitions audio stream into homogenous segments according to the speaker identity.
+It solves the problem of "Who Speaks When".
-Splits audio clip into segments corresponding to a unique speaker
+This API splits audio clip into speech segments and tags them with speaker id accordingly.

 ### POST Request